 First things first: your riding ability will dictate which rides are available to you and which aren’t.
 You can read about our riding ability levels and work out where you fit here.
 And on our horse riding holidays page, you can filter all of our holidays by ‘level of experience’, which is a big help.

-If you’re in the middle, as an intermediate rider, you still have a huge choice available to you, and will likely come back a more confident and skilled rider.
+If you’re in the middle, as an intermediate rider, you still have a HUGE choice available to you, and will likely come back a more confident and skilled rider.
 Think The Camargue Ride in France, The Sumba Ride in Indonesia, the Glenorchy Back Country Ride in New Zealand, the Maasai Mara in Kenya, Montana in the USA, Andalusia in Spain, the Whistler Wilderness Ride and Chilko Lake Ride in BC, Canada, and many more.

 If you’re a beginner rider, as long as you’re saddle fit, able to rise to the trot and willing to try cantering, up for grabs are the Khovsgol and Arhangay Rides in Mongolia, the Sierras Chicas in Argentina, the Castle & Estate Ride in Ireland, Dressage in Spain, the USA’s Big Horn Cattle Drive and Wyoming rides, the Black Mountain Explorer in Wales, and most of our Australian rides, including The Kimberley Ride, The Margaret River Ride, Craig’s Hut & High Country, the Tassie Tiger Trail and more.

 **For experienced riders reading this, you might be thinking, ‘I’d prefer not to have beginner riders on the same ride as me, as I would like to trot and canter.’
 Rest assured, our guides will split the group if more experienced riders wish to pick up the pace.